gxiaokun/scop/TimelineCronQ-R_repair_code/README.md

 TimelineCronQ.pkl
 ```

-This igraph-based temporal KG is constructed from the original event quadruples released with TimelineTKGQA and is used by the deterministic gold-repair stage for KG-backed semantic execution and verification.
+This igraph-based temporal KG is built from the original event quadruples released with TimelineTKGQA.
+The deterministic gold-repair stage uses it for KG-backed semantic execution and verification.

 ---